demartinezr/niche_modelling_projects/G_medinae/README.md

 By intersecting climatic suitability with habitat availability, the analysis distinguishes between:

--Areas that are environmentally suitable but lack adequate habitat
+- Areas that are environmentally suitable but lack adequate habitat

--Areas that potentially support viable populations
+- Areas that potentially support viable populations

--Regions where further field surveys may be warranted
+- Regions where further field surveys may be warranted

 ### Conservation Context